1972 Federation Cup (tennis)

 The 1972 Federation Cup was the tenth edition of the most important competition between national teams in women's tennis.
-31 nations participated in the tournament, which was held at Ellis Park in Johannesburg, South Africa from 20–25 March.
+31 nations participated in the tournament, which was held at Ellis Park in Johannesburg, South Africa from 20 to 25 March.
 South Africa defeated Great Britain in the final, in what was the first final not featuring United States or Australia, giving South Africa their only title.
 South Africa became the first team other than United States or Australia to win the Fed Cup.